GoogleCloudPlatform/professional-services/infrastructure/gsuite-exporter/README.md

 ## Usage

-The **GSuite Exporter** can be used either using the command-line interface or as a Python library:
+The **GSuite Exporter** can be used either using the command-line interface or as a Python library.

 ### Using the CLI
 An example sync from the Admin Reports API to Stackdriver Logging looks like: